leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ```
 nano ./HiChiP/installDep.sh
 ```
+[!NOTE]
 Perform the installation in the DovetailHiChIP conda environment

 ```
+conda activate DovetailHiChIP
 ./HiChiP/installDep.sh
 ```
 Once the installation is completed, sign off and then sign back to your instance to refresh the database of applications.

 [!NOTE]
-Make sure pairtools is wokring
+Make sure pairtools is wokring in the DovetailHiChIP conda environment

 ```
 pairtools --version